You’ve Been Warned: NH Police DWI Saturation Patrols Saturday - NewsBreak

 WMTW

 ALFRED, Maine — Two people were taken to hospitals following a crash involving a car and motorcycle in Alfred Sunday night, according to emergency dispatchers with the Biddeford Police Department.
-The collision occurred on Route 202 at Gore Road.
-Maine State Police said in a release the area was...
+State Police said Monday the crash happened at about 7 p.m. on Route 202 near Gore Road as a...

 manchesterinklink.com